-Investments with Affiliates of the D. E. Shaw Affiliates
+Investments with an Affiliate of the D. E. Shaw Affiliates

-Our former directors, Bryan Martin and David Zwillinger, are Managing Directors of D. E. Shaw & Co., L.P., the investment advisor of, and an affiliate of, the D. E. Shaw Affiliates.
+Our former director, Bryan Martin is a Managing Director of D. E. Shaw & Co., L.P., the investment advisor of, and an affiliate of, the D. E. Shaw Affiliates.
 We have made several investments in and loans to investment vehicles and entities affiliated with the D. E. Shaw Affiliates, which are set forth below.
 Such investment vehicles and other entities may pay management fees, performance fees or both to D. E. Shaw & Co., L.P.
-Messrs.
-Martin and Zwillinger are investors and also have an economic interest in the performance of several of the below entities.
+Mr. Martin is an investor and also has an economic interest in the performance of several of the below entities.

-- In 2012, we made an investment of \$10.0 million in DESRI II, L.L.C., a Delaware limited liability company engaging in solar energy projects. - In 2013, we made an investment of \$4.8 million in DESRI IV, L.L.C, a Delaware limited liability company which was formed to acquire a company that owns and operates a wind energy project. - 3.
+- 1. In 2012, we made an investment of \$10.0 million in DESRI II, L.L.C., a Delaware limited liability company engaging in solar energy projects. - 2.
+In 2013, we made an investment of \$4.8 million in DESRI IV, L.L.C, a Delaware limited liability company which was formed to acquire a company that owns and operates a wind energy project. - 3.
 In 2013, we made an initial investment of \$5.2 million in DESRI V, L.L.C., a Delaware limited liability company ("DESRI V") engaging in solar energy projects.
 In 2014, we invested an additional \$2.8 million in DESRI V. - 4.
 In 2014, we made an investment of \$2.0 million in DESRI VI, L.L.C., a Delaware limited liability company engaging in alternative solar energy projects. - 5.
-In 2017 and 2018, we made an aggregate of \$8.8 million in loans to Headwater Renewables L.L.C., a Delaware limited liability company. - 6.
-In 2018, we made a \$521,000 investment in DESRI VII, LLC, a Delaware limited liability company engaging in alternative solar energy projects.
+In 2017 and 2018, we made an aggregate of \$8.8 million in loans to Headwater Renewables L.L.C., a Delaware limited liability company.
+The loan was repaid in 2020. - 6.
+In 2018, we made a \$521,000 investment in DESRI VII, LLC, a Delaware limited liability company engaging in alternative solar energy projects. - 7.
+In 2021, we made an aggregate of \$9.0 million in loans to DESRI Headwater Renewables Holdings, L.L.C., a Delaware limited liability company.